TLDR

 The Lexington's wartime history includes notable casualties.
 Heisman Trophy winner Nile Kinnick died during flight training on the ship's maiden voyage when his plane crashed into the sea.
 Helmsman Chris Christiansen was struck by a German shell on June 25, 1944, outside Cherbourg.
 Other deaths include an Army Ranger who died on an operating table in the days following D-Day and two sailors who fell overboard during World War I.

-Visitors report sounds of running footsteps on lower decks, disembodied voices, and distant gunfire echoing through the metal corridors.
-Quick-moving shadows dart through the halls—spectral soldiers rushing to man their battle stations.
-In the old ship's kitchen, guests encounter the inexplicable smell of cooking food.
+Visitors report sounds of running footsteps on lower decks, voices from empty corridors, and distant gunfire echoing through the metal halls.
+Quick-moving shadows dart through the passageways--spectral soldiers rushing to man their battle stations.
+In the old ship's kitchen, guests encounter the smell of cooking food with no source.
 Small objects like pen caps disappear only to reappear in strange locations.
 The USS Lexington was featured on Syfy's Ghost Hunters and now hosts regular paranormal investigations through its "Blue Ghost Paranormal Overnight" program, offering investigators access to six documented "hot spots" across the ship.

 Researched from 6 verified sources including historical records, local archives, and paranormal research organizations.
 Learn about our research process.